Asma2018/candidate-tests-master/questions.md

 ---
 Answer:
+-component testing is performed on each individual component separately without integrating with other components -an end-to-end test runs the entire system.
+-an integration test runs just two adjoining layers of the system: the integration point
 ---

 ##### 5. What do you think are the main issues with testing a responsive single page web application?
+1-Multiple Pages Loading Simultaneously
+2-Dynamic Information Not Updated Immediately
+3-No Loading Indicators and Button Disabling
+4-Loss of Unsaved Changes
 ---
 Answer: